fibo/fibo.github.io/_posts/2021-01-21-setup-google-workspace-email-group.md

 ## Goal

-I have two user emails created on my *Google Workspace*, for example *bob at mycompany.com* and *alice at mycompany.com*.
-Both are in the *administration at mycompany.com* group.
-We are going to achieve that they can recieve and reply to emails as *administration at mycompany.com*
+I have two user emails created on my *Google Workspace*, for example *bob@my-company.com* and *alice@my-company.com*.
+Both are in the *administration@my-company.com* group.
+We are going to achieve that they can recieve and reply to emails as *administration@my-company.com*

 ## Instructions

 Login to [Admin console](https://admin.google.com).
-Go to *Groups* and create a group email, for example, *Administration* with email *administration at mycompany.com*, then add the users.
+Go to *Groups* and create a group email, for example, *Administration* with email *administration@my-company.com*, then add the users.

 In order to be able to recieve emails from outside, for example when you register on a website, make sure to check the *External* flag in the **Publish posts** row.